Claim your freebie!

 7 Moving on to bigger decisions

-One area where people often put off making decisions is in future planning.
+ne area where people often put off making decisions is in future planning.
 It seems very scary and difficult to understand, so it just gets ignored.
 As you develop your confidence in other areas, you will feel that you can tackle this one, confident in the knowledge that you know how to make good financial decisions.
+This can then allow you to prepare effectively for a secure financial future.

 8 Knowing who to ask